alieeeeeeeen/java_algorithm/README.md

 * The method `dequeue` of `random queue` means that we randomly choose an item to remove it, and we fill the empty one with the last item.

+## Collinear

+## BruteCollinearPoints
+### Something we must notice that:
+* For the `BruteCollinear`, there is a mention in the doc that `For simplicity, we will not supply any input to BruteCollinearPoints that has 5 or more collinear points`.
+Therefore, we can use 4 loops to iterator the points and compare the slopes of two points.